+The Department allows payment to legally responsible individuals for furnishing personal care or similar services.
 This option is only available through PDS and only in specified extraordinary circumstances exceeding the range of activities that a legally responsible individual would ordinarily provide on behalf of a person without a disability of the same age, and which are necessary to assure health and welfare of the person and avoid institutionalization.
-The method used to determine the number of services provided by an LRI that is extraordinary care differs for children and adults:
+Services provided by a legally responsible individual should not replace the care a participant's natural supports are expected to provide.
+A legally responsible individual may not be approved to provide more than forty (40) hours per week of paid services similar to other PDS employees.